 Major David J. Cote, USMC — South Portland, Maine, Memorial Day, 2013

-The Summit Project is a living memorial that pays tribute to the fallen service members from Maine who have died in the line of duty since September 11, 2001.
+The Summit Project, a 501c3 service organization, is a living memorial that pays tribute to the fallen service members from Maine who have died in the line of duty since September 11, 2001.
 The mission of The Summit Project is to honor our state’s newest war casualties and the faithful spirit of all Mainers.

 Our tribute hikes will become a symbol of solidarity that recognizes the burden shouldered by our brave Maine service members and their families.
 We will honor the fallen by challenging the living.
 We will live a life worthy of their sacrifice.